muhammad-tamim/interview-questions/README.md

 - Modules → import / export for modular code
 - For…of Loop → Iterate over iterable objects
 - Map & Set → New collection types

+## What is Programming Paradigm:

+Programming paradigm is a way of structuring and organizing programs, such as object-oriented programming, functional programming, procedural programming, etc.